Skip to main content

 • Authorization is your access control.
 This creates and restricts access to your services, grants users permissions, and audits their access.
 This is roles, permissions, service-to-service, machine clients, and access records.

 If you already have an existing system, we recommend starting with Authorization.
-You can drop Authress in already and start getting the benefit.
+You can drop Authress into your platform and already start getting the benefit.
 Extend your platform with the security you need.
-If you are building something new, such as an plug-able platform or a new software application, we recommend starting with Authentication.
+If you are building something new, such as a new software application or building something more complex like a plug-able platform, we recommend starting with Authentication.